 Consideration of the materials for the building is made based on the natural terrain of Australia and the aspect of the memorial itself for the visitor, from leading them through the galleries to exploring the gardens ensures that both the original memorial and the new interpretive centre go hand-in-hand as part of the visitor experience.

-Underneath a ‘floating field’ roof (taking inspiration from old sacrifice and new technology to tell the story of the Anzacs on the Somme), the centre begins with a trench-like entrance into a foyer where a light shaft gives a glimpse of the tower above.
+Underneath a ‘floating field’ roof (taking inspiration from old sacrifice and new technology to tell the story of the ANZACs on the Somme), the centre begins with a trench-like entrance into a foyer where a singular oculus gives a glimpse of the tower above.

-This project has the added challenge of international design standards, code requirements and language challenges, overcome with the benefit of French-speaking Australian team members and relationships with local partners.
-The project is currently being delivered by Cox Architecture with Williams, Abrahams and Lampros.
+This project has the added challenge of international design standards, code requirements and language challenges, overcome with the benefit of French-speaking Australian team members and strong relationships with local partners.

 - Technical Information